 Elsewhere on the options list, Blind Spot Detection with rear traffic alert is available, as is Park Assist, which automatically steers the car into a space – the driver only has to operate the brake and accelerator.

-The Polo didn't feature in our 2020 Driver Power satisfaction survey.
-However, Volkswagen finished a disappointing 19th out of 30 brands.
+The Polo didn't feature in our 2020 Driver Power satisfaction survey, with Volkswagen itself finishing a disappointing 19th out of 30 brands.

 Volkswagen provides a three-year/60,000-mile warranty but it’s worth investigating the small print.
 Years one and two are manufacturer cover with unlimited mileage, while year three is a 12-month/60,000-mile retailer warranty.
 Should you exceed 60,000 miles in the first 24 months, the manufacturer warranty will remain valid but the extra year will no longer be available.